rstacruz/cheatsheets/stencil.md

 ```
 {: data-line="4,5"}

 Just do assignments.
-You can't do mutations tho, see later!
+You can't do mutations though, see next section.

 See: [Managing component state](https://stenciljs.com/docs/decorators#managing-component-state)